Rainbow Theatre: Music venue: 1971–1975

+Music venue: 1975–1982

 Kool & the Gang recorded three live tracks at the Rainbow for their Love & Understanding album, released in 1976.

+Genesis opened their Wind & Wuthering Tour on 1 January 1977, playing for three consecutive nights, marking the re-opening of the venue.

 Marc Bolan & T. Rex played at the Rainbow on 18 March 1977, along with the Damned as support.
 This was part of the band's Dandy in the Underworld tour.
 This concert performance is featured as part of T. Rex's Live 1977 and in Conversation CD album (2007).

-Fleetwood Mac performed during their "Rumours" World Tour for three nights on 8 - 10 April 1977.
+Fleetwood Mac performed during their "Rumours" World Tour for three nights on 8–10 April 1977.

 Bob Marley & the Wailers played on 1, 2, 3 and 4 June 1977 at the Rainbow Theatre, as part of the Exodus Tour.
 The last show of the tour was released as the video cassette Bob Marley and the Wailers Live! at the Rainbow.
 In July 1991 a video documentary, Bob Marley and the Wailers: Live!
 At the Rainbow, directed by Keef, was released in the UK.
 On 16 October 2001, Tuff Gong released five songs from the 4 June 1977 Rainbow Theatre performance on disc two of Exodus (Deluxe Edition).
 On 12 June 2020 this concert was streamed live worldwide on YouTube as "Bob Marley Live at the Rainbow", with HD quality, in order to raise money in connection with the COVID-19 pandemic.

+Elton John with Ray Cooper played six nights at the Rainbow from 2 May 1977.
+The first night was a black tie charity "Gala Night" in aid of Queen Elizabeth's Silver Jubilee Appeal and was attended by HRH Princess Alexandra.
+These were the first of 234 concerts the duo played without a band.

 Little Feat played four nights there on 1–4 August 1977, with the Tower of Power horn section.
 The concerts were recorded, and some material was later released on Waiting for Columbus.
 Mick Taylor was the guest guitarist on the third night and played on two songs, "An Apolitical Blues" and "Teenage Nervous Breakdown".

+Donna Summer performed at the Rainbow Theatre on 23 and 24 October 1977.

 The Ramones played two gigs at the venue on 31 December 1977 and 1 January 1978.
 The New Year's Eve concert was recorded and released as the It's Alive album.

 Thin Lizzy recorded their Live and Dangerous video at the Rainbow in March 1978.

 Olivia Newton-John played two dates of her "Totally Hot World Tour" here on 28 and 29 November 1978.